“You see it’s like a portmanteau - there are two meanings packed up into one word.” ~ Lewis Carrol – Through the Looking Glass.

-In a constant search for new and poetic aesthetics within the performing arts, Portmanteau is a collaboration between the circus/visual artist Luis Sartori do Vale and the dancer/circus artist Mira Ravald.
+In a constant search for new and poetic aesthetics within the performing arts, Portmanteau was founded as a collaboration between the circus/visual artist Luis Sartori do Vale and the dancer/circus artist Mira Ravald.

 With its first production, the multidisciplinary performance Portmanteau, the company has received the Sirkuksen Lumo Award 2018, as an acknowledgement of the work done to promote Finnish circus arts.

 With Piste, piste, piste, they were selected as the ITU Performance 2020.
 In 2021 they were nominated for the Outstanding Emerging Company category in the International Circus Awards.